 Because trans is not a sexuality.
 You can be trans and gay, trans and straight, trans and bi, etc. Trans people have some similar issues, but enough differences to warrant "Writing Trans Characters" being a separate article.

 There is also the fact that since I can't speak for the whole community I am part of, it's even harder to speak for a community I am not part of.
 When I do a similar article about writing trans characters, I will have some guest writers help me along.
 It is not something I can put together myself.

 How important is it to showcase someone's sexuality (make a big deal out of it)?

-Remember the scenarios above, with the "gay character" vs the "character who just happened to be gay"?
-What it's there to show is, either way works.
-Some characters make constant mention of their alternate sexuality, while for others, it's a non-issue.
+Remember the scenarios above with the "gay character" vs. the "character who just happened to be gay?"
+What it's there to show is that either way works.
+Some characters make constant mention of their sexuality, while for others, it's a non-issue.

-Some gay readers will like that you address the character's sexuality, and think that not talking about it would be an attempt to cover it up.
-Other gay readers will like that you don't address it, giving a sense of "this person is normal, and there's more to them than sexuality".
+Some gay readers will like that you address the character's sexuality and think that not talking about it would be an attempt to cover it up.
+Other gay readers will like that you don't address it, giving your story a sense of "this person is normal, and there's more to them than their sexuality".

 It's up to your taste to write it, and your readers' tastes to read it.
-There is no set quota for how often you need to mention your character is OMGgay.
+There is no set quota for how often you need to mention your character is OMGay.

 You might look at one of these and think, "Oh, but I bet I can use one of those in a different way that's never been done before!"
 Believe me, it's been done before.

-I only listed nine cliches.
+I only listed nine clichés.
 There are more than nine things you can do with a gay person's character.
-If the only things you associate gay people with are pregnant, slutty, evil, dead, etc., then you might find your "Friend of the Gays" card getting revoked.
+If the only attributes you associate gay people with are pregnant, slutty, evil, dead, etc., then you might find your "friend of the gays" card getting revoked.